The Best Leaf Blower

-Leaf blowers have a reputation for being loud, so we were surprised to find that our electric blowers were generally quieter than you’d expect; most weren’t any louder than a hair dryer.
+Leaf blowers have a reputation for being loud, but we were surprised to find that our electric blowers were generally quieter than you’d expect; most weren’t any louder than a hair dryer.
 The Husqvarna was our loudest test pick, reaching up to 96 decibels on full power.
 That’s about as loud as the average lawnmower — uncomfortable, but not painful.
 We particularly liked the low tone of the EGO, which was still loud at 64 decibels, but quiet enough to talk over.
 Still, you’ll want a pair of earplugs for any jobs longer than a few minutes.

 Our Picks for the Best Leaf Blower

-Electric corded leaf blowers are usually more powerful, and the Toro Ultra Blower Vac is no exception.
+Electric corded leaf blowers are usually powerful, and the Toro Ultra Blower Vac is no exception.
 It performed well in both power and maneuverability; it quickly shepherded leaves into our target square and cleared them back out in seconds.

-And while its 350 CFM wasn’t as high as the EGO’s 480, or the Worx 520’s 600, it had no trouble clearing leaves off the lawn.
+While its 350 CFM wasn’t as high as the EGO’s 480, or the Worx 520’s 600, it had no trouble clearing leaves off the lawn.
 It packs a wind speed of 250 MPH — faster than any blower we found.

 We liked the Toro’s continuous dial for adjusting power settings.
 It’s easy to reach, so we could adjust the amount of power for each phase of our test.
 Its lowest setting was not only powerful, but also precise.
 We could move leaves into our target area without blowing away the ones already in it.